-Interestingly, the offspring of the lizards are not actually perfect clones of one another.
-Rather, recent research by doctoral student Aracely Lutes at Baumann Lab has shown that they produce twice the number of chromosomes as other types of Whiptail lizards which mate normally.
+Despite no external fertilization, the offspring of the lizards are not actually perfect clones of one another.
+Rather, recent research by doctoral student Aracely Lutes at Baumann Lab has shown that the New Mexico Whiptail lizard produces twice the number of chromosomes as other types of Whiptail lizards which mate normally.
 A process of recombination of these chromosomes then occurs, somewhat similar to what happens in normal male/female pairings, which then produces genetically diverse offspring.

 - “Parthenogenesis”, which is the technical name for how the New Mexico Whiptail lizards reproduce, comes from the Greek “parthenos”, meaning “virgin”, and “genesis”, meaning “birth”.

 - Komodo dragons; hammerhead sharks; brahminy blind snakes; water fleas; certain types of bees, scorpions, wasps, and even some types of birds, among others, are among other animal species that are capable of reproducing asexually, if necessary.